20+ Interesting Facts About Languages In Croatia

 Is Albanian spoken in Croatia?

+Yes.
 Arbanasi is an endangered variety of Albanian spoken by Albanians in Croatia.

 When did Croatia ratify the European Charter for Regional or Minority Languages?